-The paddling pool was built by Joseph Bevan Braithwaite after the end of the First World War in 1921.
+The paddling pool was presented to the town by Joseph Bevan Braithwaite after the end of the First World War in 1921.
 Joseph had six children, five boys and one girl.
 All of the boys fought in the war in various occupations and all of them came home uninjured.
 Joseph and his family lived in Blencathra, Seaview Road and had the pool built on the seashore near to their home.
 A plaque on the new sea wall commemorates the safe return of the sons.
 Blencathra was demolished and replaced by Blencathara (sic) Court, a block of flats.

-The pool was demolished in 2010 due to it’s poor state of repair.
+The pool was demolished in 2010 due to its poor state of repair.

 Joseph Bevan and Anna Sophia’s family consisted of five boys and one girl